 Offending religious feelings-A A +A

-Art.
-133. Offending the religious feelings. - The penalty of arresto mayor in its maximum period to prision correccional in its minimum period shall be imposed upon anyone who, in a place devoted to religious worship or during the celebration of any religious ceremony shall perform acts notoriously offensive to the feelings of the faithful.
+Article 133 punishes those who "in a place devoted to religious worship or during the celebration of any religious ceremony shall perform acts notoriously offensive to the feelings of the faithful."

-Published in the Sun.Star Davao newspaper on February 05, 2013.
+Published in the Sun.Star Bacolod newspaper on January 30, 2013.